 Ken has significant strategic experience in the public sector with over 30 years senior management and commissioning roles in the NHS and health charities.

 Christine has over 30 years strategic experience in public sector management including leading multi agency partnerships.
 She has significant experience as trustee and director within voluntary sector organisations including a large food bank, and advice and guidance project and various community wellbeing organisations and projects

-Barry White is a retired journalist and writes regular articles for Settle Community News and the local press.
-Barry is active in the local community, in particular on climate change issues.
+Barry White is a retired journalist and contributes articles to the local and community media.
+He is active in media reform campaigning and on climate change issues.